glowcow/NOC_Tools/README.md

 * [Setup](#setup)

 ## General info
-This project was created to automate the daily routine tasks of an NOC engineer.
+This project was created to automate the daily routine tasks for NOC engineer.

 ## Technologies
 Project is created with: